emcuttsy/personal-website/content/writing/_index.md

 title: Writing
 description: |

-  When I'm not in the lab, I'm often writing about science.
-I have words in *Eos*, *Science News*, *Massive Science*, and more.
+  Beyond the lab bench, I am a freelance science journalist covering the Earth and life sciences with a soft spot for microbes.
+I have written for *Eos*, *Science News*, and more.

 author: "Elise Cutts"
 show_post_thumbnail: true*